-Basal Leaf sheaths are light green, usually smooth, not fibrous, sheath fronts are membranous.
+Leaf sheaths are light green, usually smooth, not fibrous, sheath fronts are membranous.

-The inflorescence consists of on solitary stem with 2 to 4 spikes, erect, with the lateral spikes all pistillate (female) and the terminal spike gynecandrous, that is, with both staminate (male) and pistillate florets, the pistillate above and the staminate below them.
+The inflorescence consists of a solitary stem with 2 to 4 spikes, erect, with the lateral spikes all pistillate (female) and the terminal spike gynecandrous, that is, with both staminate (male) and pistillate florets, the pistillate above and the staminate below them.
 The staminate portion is 4 to 11 mm long and the pistillate is oblong to elliptic in shape, 10 to 43 mm long.
 The inflorescence is subtended by a green bract that at least 3x longer than the inflorescence itself in this species.
 The bracts in the inflorescence is mostly sheath-less.

 The perigynia are thin-walled, 8 to 12 veined, appressed to ascending on the spike, 5.5 to 7.8 mm long, smooth with an abrupt slender 2-toothed beak, usually sparingly rough.
 They appear inflated and are round in cross-section.
 (The bladder-like sacs that enclose the female flower and later the fruit are called perigynia, singular - perigynium).
 The style is straight and deciduous.
 Stigmas number 3.
 The scales on the perigynia are oblong in shape, 2.3 to 5.5 mm high and 1.2 to 1.7 mm wide.
 Tips can be sharp or blunt but they are hidden by the perigynia.
 Staminate scales are 4.2 to 5.8 mm long and 1.4 to 2 mm wide with tips the same as the pistillate.
 The perigynia are densely packed on the spikes.

 Seed: Female flowers have 3 slender white stigmas and when mature form a 3-sided achene 2 to 3 mm long (1.2 to 1.9 times as long as wide).
 Florets are wind pollinated.
 Carex achenes usually require 60 days of cold stratification for germination - or sown outside in the Fall.

 Habitat: Cattail Sedge is clump forming with short rhizomatous roots.
 It grows in floodplain forests, wet forests, swamps, marshes, sedge meadows and flats along rivers.
 Full to at least partial sun is needed and ample moisture - wet to wet-mesic conditions.
 Habitat degradation has led to great loss of this species through its range.